(A)

 described in paragraph (B) of rule

-operate and maintain a run-on control system capable of preventing flow onto
+run-on control system capable of preventing flow onto the drip pad during peak

-the drip pad during peak discharge from at least a twenty-four-hour,
+discharge from at least a twenty-four-hour, twenty-five-year storm, unless the

-contain any run-off that might enter the system.
+system has sufficient excess capacity to contain any run-off that might enter

-(F) Unless protected by a structure or cover
+(F) Unless protected by

-as described in paragraph (B) of rule
+a structure or cover as described in paragraph (B) of rule

-operate and maintain a run-off management system to collect and control at
+run-off management system to collect and control at least the water volume

-least the water volume resulting from a twenty-four-hour, twenty-five-year
+resulting from a twenty-four-hour, twenty-five-year storm.

-(G) The drip pad must be
+(G) The drip pad shall be evaluated to

 professional engineer certifying that the drip pad design meets the